WHAT IS A WORLDVIEW & WHY IS IT IMPORTANT

 Focus on Non-Believers:

-WHY ANY SERIOUS RELIGIOUS QUEST SHOULD BEGIN WITH CHRISTIANITY
+WHY ANY SERIOUS SPIRITUAL QUEST SHOULD BEGIN WITH CHRISTIANITY

 The goal of this talk is simply to persuade people that if they seriously want to know truth, then Christianity is the place to begin.
 The following reasons make this clear: 1) Christianity is testable; 2) Christianity offers free salvation; 3) In Christianity you get an amazing worldview fit; 4) Christianity has Jesus at the center.
 This is a great talk for a skeptical or non-believing audience.